Afreda323/reddit-backend-clone/README.md

 In an attempt to get back to adding more to my Github as well as trying familiarize myself with Koa, I have decided to make a reddit clone.

-This will be followed by a front end built with either Next.js or Vue.js (Not sure which).
+This may be followed by a front end built with either Next.js or Vue.js (Not sure which).

     npm install
     npm start

 ## Features

+### User
  - User can signup and login

+### Community
- - User can create and subscribe to communities
+ - Communities can be created and subscribed to
  - Communities can be editted and deleted
+ - Communities can be searched for

+### Post
- - Users can create posts
+ - Posts can be created
  - Posts can be editted and deleted
- - User can upvote and downvote posts
+ - Posts can be upvoted and downvoted
  - Posts can be queried for
- - User can comment on a post
+ - Posts can be searched for

+### Comment
+ - Comments can be created for posts
  - Comments can be editted and deleted
- - Users can upvote and downvote comments
+ - Comments can be upvoted and downvoted

+## TODO

- - User can search for posts and communities
+ - User can be editted and deleted
+ - User can reply to comments

 ## Stack so far